Monday, February 19, 2018

 Tikasuom / Tobah / Kau'

-Tikasuom and Kau' are use for fermented meat or fish
+• Tikasuom and Kau' are used specifically for fermented meat or fish.

-Fermented fish are called "Tikasuom Ikien" or "Kau' Ikien"
+• Fermented fish is called "Tikasuom Ikien" or "Kau' Ikien".

-Wild boar fermented meat are called "Tikasuom Doot" or "Kau' Doot"
+Fermented wild boar meat is called "Tikasuom Doot" or "Kau' Doot".

-Tikasuom and Tobah also can be used for fermented vegetable
+• Tikasuom and Tobah can both be used for fermented vegetables.

 No comments: